|Hunting Home||Contact Us||News||DNR Home|

 Q. Are landowners exempt from field tagging game?

 No. A landowner or hunter must complete a field tag before moving the animal from where it was killed, but now has the option of attaching the tag to the deer or staying with the animal and keeping the completed field tag on their person.
 Immediately upon arriving at their residence, camp, hunting lodge, vehicle or vessel the field tag must be attached to the carcass and remain there until the animal is retagged with an official game checking tag.

 Q. Does a resident under the age of 15 have to be accompanied by a licensed hunter or equivalent when hunting on his resident parents’ property?

 Yes; unless the person under the age of 15 actually owns the land.

 Q. I now reside in Ohio and possess a West Virginia lifetime license; do I need a Waterfowl Stamp?

-A federal migratory waterfowl stamp is required.
+A federal migratory waterfowl stamp and a harvest information program (HIP) card are required.

 Q. I now reside in Ohio and possess a West Virginia lifetime license and want to antlerless deer hunt.
 What stamp do I buy and can I hunt in counties that are only open to residents?

 You buy a resident Class N stamp and you can hunt in counties open to residents or nonresidents; however, to hunt in one of the limited wildlife management areas, state forests or counties, you must have been selected and issued an eligibility card in addition to the Class N stamp.